Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

-In this synthetic experiment, for a specified $\bx$, the data-generating process of \( Y(\bx) \) is known, enabling us to analytically compute true risk measures as benchmarks for assessing the performance of QRGMM$^\dagger$ and CWGAN approximations.
-In our setup, the loss function \( L(l) \) defined in equation \eqref{eq:loss} is used, and the maximum loan amount \( \bar{l} \) is set to the 99th percentile of \( rY(\bx) \), with net unit revenue \( r = 1 \).
-Loan levels \( l \) are evaluated at 100 equally spaced points across \( [2500, \bar{l}] \).
+In this synthetic-data experiment, for a specified $\bx$, the data-generating process of \( Y(\bx) \) is known.
+It enables us to analytically compute true risk measures as benchmarks for assessing the performance of QRGMM$^\dagger$ estimators.
+In our setting, the loss function \( L(l) \) defined in Equation \eqref{eq:loss} is used, and the maximum loan amount \( \bar{l} \) is set to the 99.9th percentile of \( rY(\bx) \), with net unit revenue \( r = 1 \).
+Loan levels \( l \) are evaluated at 100 equally spaced points across \( [2000, \bar{l}] \).

-We compute four true risk measures: \( r_1(l) \) (probability of default), \( r_2(l) \) (expected loss), and \( \text{LGD}(l) \) (loss given default), as specified in Section \ref{sec:riskformulation}, and \( r_3(l) = \mathbb{E}[((l - rY(\bx))^+)^2] \), a specific form of the generalized risk measure highlighting severe losses.
-QRGMM and CWGAN approximations are calculated over 100 replications, each with 10,000 samples, and their means are compared to true values and estimations using the true test data samples averaged over 100 replications.
-These results are depicted in Figure \ref{fig:risk_measures_plot}, with subplots for \( r_1(l) \), \( r_2(l) \), \( \text{LGD}(l) \), and \( r_3(l) \).
+We compute four true risk measures: \( r_1(l) \) (probability of default), \( r_2(l) \) (expected loss), and \( \text{LGD}(l) \) (loss given default), as specified in Section \ref{sec:riskformulation}, and \( r_3(l) = \mathbb{E}\left[\left(\left(l - rY(\bx)\right)^+\right)^2\right] \), a specific form of the generalized risk measure highlighting severe losses.
+QRGMM$^\dagger$, QRGMM, and CWGAN estimators are calculated over 100 replications, each with 10,000 observations, and their means are compared to the true theoretical values, as well as the means of the estimators using the true test data observations calculated over 100 replications.
+These results are depicted in Figure \ref{fig:risk_measures_plot}, with subplots for four risk measures \( r_1(l) \), \( r_2(l) \), \( \text{LGD}(l) \), and \( r_3(l) \).

-The results are highly encouraging: QRGMM$^\dagger$’s approximations consistently track the true values across all measures, demonstrating robust accuracy.
-Conversely, CWGAN exhibits notable discrepancies, especially in \( r_2(l) \) and \( r_3(l) \), reflecting weaker performance.
-This comparison underscores QRGMM’s superior capability in capturing complex risk measures, QRGMM’s reliability significantly outshines CWGAN, demonstrating its applicability in SCF credit risk management.
-Notably, these figures vividly offer a clear, immediate view of how risk measures evolve with loan amount \( l \), providing decision-makers with an intuitive tool for understanding the risk dynamics, thereby greatly facilitating loan sizing decisions.
+The results are highly encouraging: the QRGMM$^\dagger$ estimators consistently track the true values across all risk measures, demonstrating robust accuracy.
+By contrast, QRGMM and CWGAN estimators show noticeable discrepancies overall, indicating weaker performance.
+This comparison underscores QRGMM$^\dagger$'s superior capability in estimating complex risk measures, demonstrating its applicability in SCF credit risk management.

+Furthermore, Figure \ref{fig:risk_measures_plot} also offers a clear, immediate view of how risk measures evolve with loan amount \( l \), providing decision-makers with an intuitive tool for understanding the risk dynamics, thereby greatly facilitating loan sizing decisions.

+The Online Appendix~C examines additional conditional tests at different covariate points.
+The results confirm that changes in covariates lead to noticeable shifts in conditional distributions and loan sizing outcomes, while QRGMM$^\dagger$ estimators remain stable and accurate across these variations.